RavenousLegs

 Kids playing at Nerak village at height 4000m - Chadar Trek, Ladakh

-Chadar trek was an exceptional experience.
-The days were spent on blanket of ice and the nights under the blanket of stars.
-The stars were so close, so bright and so many.
-If only I could stay there forever..
+The Chadar trek was an exceptional experience.
+We spent our days on a blanket of ice and our nights under the blanket of stars.
+The stars were so close, so bright, and so numerous.
+I wish I could stay there forever.

 Chadar Trek - Blanket of snow / blanket of stars